BalderHolst/uni-notes/Network Layer.md

 # Network Layer
 See [[KOM - lecture 6 - Itslearning.pdf#page=3|slides]].

 Responsible for host-to-host delivery of datagrams.
-Is can control communication across *multipule networks*.
+Is can control communication across *multiple networks*.

 Responsible for *routing* (find the fastest route).